-Build upon this intention of letting go through journaling, sticky notes in prominent places and scheduling reminders to pop up in your phone.
+Build upon this intention of letting go through journaling, sticky notes in prominent places, and scheduling reminders to pop up on your phone.
 You’ve got this!
 If you feel tempted to pick up what you’ve been working hard to let go of, remember you have a partner in Christ.

 And beyond that, you can always reach out to me!

 Did you know I send out a Holistic Faith Meditation to subscribers each Monday?
 Subscribe below to get on my list and also receive password access to my own Weekly Meditation Playlist!
 The playlist carries out the theme of Monday’s meditation to keep you grounded all week long.
 Just enter your info below and then check your email to get started.

 Surrender Meditation Script

 Change can feel daunting!
 There’s no doubt about that.